cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

       message could indicate that you are not actually connecting to Esrum!

 #.
-You should now be able to login to the server:
+You should now be able to log in to the server:

    .. image:: images/mobaxterm_06.png
       :align: center

 #.
-For security reasons we recommend that you decline if asked if you
+For security reasons we recommend that you decline when asked if you
    want to save your password.

 Reconnecting with MobaXterm
 ===========================

-To connect again another time, either use the desktop shortcut (if you created it), double click on ``Esrum`` in the list of sessions on the left side of MobaXterm, or select ``Esrum`` from the list that appears when clicking on the middle ``Sessions`` button on the main menu.
+To connect again another time, either use the desktop shortcut (if you created it), double-click on ``Esrum`` in the list of sessions on the left side of MobaXterm, or select ``Esrum`` from the list that appears when clicking on the ``Sessions`` button on the main menu.

 .. image:: images/mobaxterm_07.png
    :align: center